Pre-requisites: Data Mining

 - Cleaning with Data discrepancy detection and Data transformation tools.

-- Data Selection: Data selection is defined as the process where data relevant to the analysis is decided and retrieved from the data collection.
+Data selection is defined as the process where data relevant to the analysis is decided and retrieved from the data collection.
 For this we can use Neural network, Decision Trees, Naive bayes, Clustering, and Regression methods.

 - Data Mapping: Assigning elements from source base to destination to capture transformations.

 - Code generation: Creation of the actual transformation program.